babbu3682/MTD-GAN/README.md

 # MTD-GAN - Official Pytorch Implementation

 It is currently incomplete.
-It will be updated in the future.
+It will be still updated.

 <p align="center"><img width="100%" src="figures/Graphical_Abstract.png" /></p>